FredricksonAcorda/FredricksonAcorda/README.md

 ## About Me

 I am Fredrickson C. Acorda, a coding enthusiast with a passion for database management.
-I enjoy tackling complex problems and crafting elegant solutions.
+I constantly seek opportunities to expand my knowledge and skills, exploring emerging technologies.
 My tech journey began when I enrolled in the BS Information Technology program.

 ## Education